antoniobrandaodesign/ab_boilerplate/README.md

 Jeet is an incredible responsive framework.
 Much cleaner, leaner and faster than Bootstrap3.
 Combined with Rupture and Typographic, allows you to create very complex layout flows very quickly with a few minimal lines of code.

-Jeet + Rapture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop ?
+Jeet + Rupture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop ?

     .grid-element
         +mobile()